Ohio Fertility Clinic Says 4,000 Eggs And Embryos Destroyed When Freezer Failed

 "We don't know when the remote alarm was turned off," the letter explained, "but it remained off through that weekend, so an alert wasn't sent to our employee as the tank temperature began to rise on Saturday night, when the lab isn't staffed.
 An alarm should have been sent and received.
 We don't know who turned off the remote alarm nor do we know how long it was off, but it appears to have been off for a period of time."

-The hospital disclosed another issue: the tank that failed needed preventative maintenance.
+The letter also said the tank that failed needed preventative maintenance.
 The tank had been having issues with the mechanism is that is supposed to automatically refill the liquid nitrogen to keep the specimens cold.
 As a result, the liquid nitrogen was being filled manually.

 "On the Friday before the weekend of the failure, the liquid nitrogen was brought in a container from the nearby Andrology Lab and poured into the tank," the letter says.
 "The liquid nitrogen levels in the tank were monitored and appeared to be appropriate on Friday and Saturday, but we now suspect that may not have been the case."